A group of PWdWA members and advocates having a meeting to discuss a project.

 For more information, visit Community Disability Advocacy Project, community driven solutions addressing local issues.

-This project was finalised in December 2023.
+Funded by Department of Communities, this project was completed in December 2023.

 Self Advocacy